Seagate/halon/hld/replication/replication-hld.md

 ### Quorum

-A quorum of replicas is any subset of the replica group.
+A *quorum* of replicas is any subset of the replica group.
 Normally, quorums are subject to the constraint that they be at least of size
-$N\div2+1$, where $N$ is the size of the group.
+$\lceil(N+1)\div 2\rceil$, where $N$ is the size of the group.
 That is, a quorum is a majority of nodes.
 However, see “Node failure” for a modified definition.
 Also, the user may choose to restrict quorum size to be exactly $N$, e.g. to maximize the replication factor.
 Maximizing the replication factor is useful to guarantee stability even in the face of $N-1$ corrupt nodes.

 ### Voting